Post study work visa advice

 Tier 2 (General) visa (link to Gov.UK website)

-International students on a Tier 4 visa with a job offer for skilled employment from a licensed Tier 2 sponsor can switch into a this visa three months before they are about to complete their studies.
+International students on a Tier 4 or Student visa with a job offer for skilled employment from a licensed Tier 2 sponsor can switch into this visa three months before they are about to complete their studies.
 We organise a number of events throughout the year offering guidance to international students who would like to secure a Tier 2 (General) Visa at the end of their studies.

 Other options you can consider are listed on the UKCISA website.